CarloLucibello/Erdos.jl/docs/src/index.md

 ```julia
 julia> Pkg.add("Erdos")
 ```
+Erdos defines two abstract type, `AGraph` and `ADiGraph`, from which all concrete undirected and directed graph types are derived.

-All (directed/undirected) graphs  in Erdos have `1:n` indexed vertices, where `n` is the number of vertices.
+All graphs  in Erdos have `1:n` indexed vertices, where `n` is the number of vertices.
 Multi-edges are not allowed.
 Self-edges are experimentally supported.
 Provided this constraints, new graph types can be easily introduced, just defining a few basic methods.

 ## Basic examples